xdevplatform/search-tweets-ruby/README.md

 ### Polling with ```search.rb```

 The ```search.rb``` script was originally built to manage requests across a *study period* of interest.
 Search endpoints return a relatively small amount of Tweets per response, and pagination is usually required to compile the Tweet collection of interest.
-Labs Recent search returns 10 Tweets per response by default, and the client ```--max``` argument is avialable to adjust that up to the maximum number of 100 Tweets.
+The v2 search endpoints return 10 Tweets per response by default, and the client ```--max``` argument is avialable to adjust that up to the maximum number of 100 Tweets.

 The ```search.rb``` script now supports a ```--poll``` command-line argument.
 When this argument is included, the script knows to leave a 'breadcrumb' ```newest_id.txt``` file after it has completed its set of paginated requests.
 Search endpoints start with the most recent Tweets first, and paginate backwards through time.
 So the trick here, which the search client manages for you, is to persist the ```newest_id``` from the *first* request, regardless of how many requests were required to paginate and transverse your *study period*.